 Crescent Arts is proud to announce that we have successfully applied to adopt the Good Practice Charter for Artists, which sets out how we will work with Artists.
 Click here to download the Charter.

 We are pleased to be joined by the following trustees

 The information on this page gives examples of some of our current partnerships and project partners that Crescent Arts is involved in.
 If you would like any further details or to collaborate with Crescent Arts, please contact email@example.com

-Scarborough Museums Trust is made up of Scarborough Art Gallery and the Rotunda Museum.
+Scarborough Museums And Galleries is made up of Scarborough Art Gallery and the Rotunda Museum.
 It is committed to caring for, developing and interpreting the collections, information and assets entrusted to the institution to understand more about the borough’s past and present in order to help shape the future, encourage participation, provide the best possible experience to our current constituents and leave an enhanced legacy for future generations.

 Started in 2016/17 Crescent Arts has an ongoing partnership with Dalby Forest, a large Forestry England site in North Yorkshire.
 With funding support from Ryedale District Council and ACE, Grants for the Arts, in 2018 we supported Helen Sear as the first resident artist at Dalby Forest.
 Helen presented commissioned work alongside work from Wales in Venice 2015, curated by previous Crescent Arts Director, Stuart Cameron.
 We are currently working towards a series of residencies.

 To find out more information about Dalby Forest...
 Click here

 Crescent Arts works across various indoor and outdoor venues and are committed to make the spaces we operate from accessible to everyone.
 We understand disability within the Social Model.
 This means it is our responsibility to stop our spaces being inaccessible and are committed to making the spaces we work with accessible to everyone.